gadjex/CAN_Gateway/README.md

 ### Terminating Resistors:
 ![Terminating Resistors](/pictures/term_resistors.png)

 The 120ohm terminating resistors come already connected with a small trace.
-If they are not needed you will need to cut the trace (RED LINE).
+If they are not needed you will need to cut the trace between the pads (RED LINE).

 ### Size:
 PCB: 5cm x 3cm